Occupational therapists are one of the most important specialists you can work with during brain injury rehabilitation.

 These issues make it hard for TBI survivors to handle frustration and disappointment in a healthy manner, which unfortunately can negatively impact their relationships and even prevent them from finding and keeping a job.

 The good news is occupational therapy addresses these problems and teaches brain injury patients effective coping methods.
-In fact, many occupational therapists are trained in cognitive-behavioral therapy and can help the person and their family members learn how to handle emotional outbursts before they escalate.
+In fact, some occupational therapists are trained in cognitive-behavioral therapy or behavior management strategies, and can help the person and their family members learn how to handle emotional outbursts before they escalate.

 This training is crucial for enabling TBI patients to successfully reintegrate back into their community after injury.